dsyoonstat/STATS-607-Project1/README.md

 ### Step 2. `save_agg_tb()`: Aggregated Table with iLBA

 Next, we aggregate the table to the higher `hkey1` level.
-Here, the *iLBA* algorithm adjusts the sums so that aggregated small cells remain confidential,
-while bounding the information loss.
+The *iLBA* algorithm adjusts the sums so that aggregated small cells remain confidential, while bounding the information loss.

 | hkey1 | key | count | masked_count | infoloss |
 | ----- | --- | ----- | ------------ | -------- |